A buffet lunch is available for $13, including taxes and gratuity. Dessert and soft drinks are extra. Please register in advance for this event.

 Dennis Watson- Richard M. Fairbanks School of Public Health and the IU Center for Health Policy

+The American Council of Learned Societies is the leading private institution supporting scholars in the humanities.
 ACLS is pleased to announce that the 2014-15 ACLS fellowship competitions are now open.
 ACLS offers fellowship programs that promote the full spectrum of humanities and humanistic social sciences research and support scholars at the advanced graduate student level through all stages of the academic career.
-Comprehensive information and eligibility criteria for all programs can be found at www.acls.org/programs/comps.
+Comprehensive information and eligibility criteria for all programs can be found here.
+In the 2013-14 competition year, ACLS awarded over $15 million to nearly 300 scholars worldwide.
+Recent fellows’ profiles and research abstracts are available.

 The Robert H. N. Ho Family Foundation Collaborative Research Fellowships in Buddhist Studies